Registration for the Exchange Program 2022-2023 is closed.

 Many of our students have target markets and industries with which they aim to interact, and we have developed close relationships with around 100 global partner schools in key hubs of technology, innovation, and development in a variety of sectors.

-A few of our top network members include ESADE, Kellogg, Stern, Wharton, Keio, HKUST, and more.
+A few of our top network members include ESADE, Kellogg, NYU Stern, Wharton, Nagoya, HKUST, and more.

 The application process is rigorous, and spaces are limited, so only top students who have thoughtfully considered how their study abroad experience will benefit their professional and personal goals and can demonstrate due diligence on how their target schools or regions will further their careers will be considered.